trevorcampbell/shortex/README.md

 # ShorTeX.sty
-## LaTeX style file for more efficient, more readable mathematical documents
+## LaTeX style file for more efficient, more readable math

 Standard LaTeX syntax can be quite painful to read and type, especially when it comes to typesetting math:
 ```latex